-The Company has evaluated its income tax uncertainty under ASC 740-10.
-ASC 740-10 clarifies the accounting for uncertainty in income taxes by prescribing the recognition threshold a tax position is required to meet before being recognized in the financial statements.
+The Company has evaluated its income tax uncertainty under ASC 740.
+ASC 740 clarifies the accounting for uncertainty in income taxes by prescribing the recognition threshold a tax position is required to meet before being recognized in the financial statements.
 The Company has elected to classify interest and penalties related to an uncertain tax position, if and when required, as part of income tax expense in the consolidated statements of comprehensive income.
-As of December 31, 2012, there is no significant tax uncertainty impact on the Company's financial position and result of operations.
+As of and for the years ended December 31, 2012 and 2013, there was no significant tax uncertainty impact on the Company's financial position and result of operations.

-The Company did not provide for deferred income taxes and foreign withholding taxes on the undistributed earnings of foreign subsidiaries as of December 31, 2011 and 2012 on the basis of its intent to permanently reinvest foreign subsidiaries' earnings.
+The Company did not provide for deferred income taxes and foreign withholding taxes on the undistributed earnings of foreign subsidiaries as of December 31, 2012 on the basis of its intent to permanently reinvest foreign subsidiaries' earnings.
+As of December 31, 2013, the Company accrued withholding tax of RMB580.72 million for the potential remittance of earnings from the PRC subsidiaries to their offshore parent companies in the form of dividend distribution, because the Company believes that the underlying dividends will be distributed in the future considering future merger and acquisition activities.
+The Company believes that it has the ability and intent to indefinitely reinvest the remaining undistributed earnings as of December 31, 2013.
 If these foreign earnings were to be repatriated in the future, the related tax liability may be reduced by any foreign income taxes previously paid on these earnings.
 Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable.
 In the case of its VIEs, undistributed earnings were insignificant as of each of the balance sheet dates.

-In general, the PRC and Japanese tax authorities have up to five and seven years, respectively to conduct examinations of the Company's tax filings.
-Accordingly, the PRC subsidiaries' tax years 2008 through 2012 and the Japanese subsidiary's tax years 2007 through 2012 remain open to examination by the respective taxing jurisdictions.
+In general, the PRC and Japanese tax authorities have up to five and seven years, respectively, to conduct examinations of the Company's tax filings.
+Accordingly, the PRC subsidiaries' tax years 2009 through 2013 and the Japanese subsidiary's tax years 2007 through 2013 remain open to examination by the respective taxing jurisdictions.